We hope you will find some information here that will help you decide if a Golden Retriever puppy is right for you.

 Some of the supplies that you may find helpful are:

-•36" or 42" crate - I use midwest, life stages, double door.
-The most recent price on this is under $55 (for the 36") on amazon, delivered right to your door w/free shipping.
+•36″ or 42″ crate – I use midwest, life stages, double door.
 I always get the adult size crate, even for the puppies.
 It comes with a divider so that you can make it smaller for the pup.

 •Lots of toys – I like the kong for durability but I have found other toys that are cheaper and almost as good.
 I like to get toys that I can put treats in and let them figure out how to get the treats out.
 I also get some that I can fill with dog food, and put peanut butter in the end and then freeze it.
 They love to work at that.
 They love the string toys but have to be watched very carefully with them because what goes in, must come out and the string could cause problems if ingested.
 Once they start to fray, throw them away.
 The puppies love the stuffed toys but they may outgrow these also.
 Once they start destroying a toy, it needs to be thrown away.
 Sometimes it takes a little trial and error to find out what a puppy likes and that may change as the pup gets older.
 I have quite a variety of puppy toys here and they play with all of them but they tend to like the ones that make noise.

-•Food and Water Bowls - Two metal bowls should be sufficient.
+•Food and Water Bowls – Two metal bowls should be sufficient.
 I use and recommend metal because they are more likely to chew on plastic or ceramic than metal.
-If they do chew on the metal they don't destroy it like they would the plastic or ceramic.
+If they do chew on the metal they don’t destroy it like they would the plastic or ceramic.
 I also get the heavier ones that have a rubber ring on the bottom.
-It keeps the bowl in place on floors so that it doesn't slide across the floor.
+It keeps the bowl in place on floors so that it doesn’t slide across the floor.
+The metal dishes also hold less bacteria than the ceramic or plastic.
 If your pup has a habit of playing in the water dish, as so many of the goldens do, raise it up off the floor.
 That works most of the time.

 •Leash and collar – This is one thing that you may have to purchase more than one of.
 They will probably outgrow the collar that you bring them home in.
 As far as the leash is concerned, just find one that is right for you.
 I personally do not like retractable leashes.
 It gives dogs too much freedom.
 I like leashes that give me more control than the dog.
 One thing that I would like to say about dog collars, whether or not you let your dog wear a collar is a personal choice.
 My dogs don’t wear collars unless I am walking them or training them.
 When they play together, they tend to grab the collars and I always worry about them getting caught on something when I am not watching.
 When we are at home, my dogs are naked.
 They only wear their collars when we go out.
 I have heard of some instances where dogs were killed because their collars got caught on something when no one was watching and they choked to death.